AplaProject/apla-docs-en/introduction/scriptfunc.rst

 SysCost(name string) int
 ==============================
-Функция возвращает стоимость указанной встроенной транзакции.
+The function returns the value of the specified embedded transaction.

-* *name* - имя параметра;
+* *name* - parameter name;

 .. code:: js